MLCVL00675/Chatup-Chat_app-/README.md

 ﻿# Chatup-Chat_app-

-This is a real-time chat app which i have worked on to get more exposure to MERN Stack
+This is a real-time chat app which i have worked on to get more exposure to MERN Stack <br>
 [Go have a look at it]->[https://chatup-chat-application.onrender.com/]

 Highlights: